RustyRoboticsBV/TilesetBuilder/README.md

 A ZIP tileset texture importer & tile generator plugin for the Godot game engine (version 4.4).
 It can:
 - Create standard 47-tile "blob" tileset textures from a ZIP file (containing tile images).
 - Generate missing tiles by flipping, rotating or merging other tiles.
-- Augment the tileset texture with an 88-tile slope tileset.
+- Augment the tileset texture with an 88-tile slope block.
+Long and tall slopes are also supported.
+- Export generated textures as PNG files.
 - Generate tileset resources with painted terrain and physics shapes.
 Supports the [better terrain](https://github.com/Portponky/better-terrain) plugin.

 Each image in the ZIP corresponds to one tile.
 In order to be recognized, their filenames must conform to specific values (see the images below).
 Each tile can be provided as either a fully-finished image, or as a part + mask image pair that will be used to build the tile at import time.